michelfrjf614/InstallHassio/README.md

    - Input the DNS_Domain from duckdns (https://www.duckdns.org/domains), **Obs.: Only DNS_Domain, not DNS_Domain.duckdns.org **;
    - Get the address showed in the final on terminal

+# D - Config Lambda

-# D - Commands to hekp you
+# E - Commands to hekp you

 1. [Info] Init service - Run Hass.io
    - systemctl start hassio-supervisor.service